Dear Entrepreneurship Division members:

 Richard Harrison (University of Edinburgh) & Colin Mason (University of Glasgow) for "Stimulating the Supply of and Demand for Business Angel Finance in the UK Since 1991.”

 There are two dissertation awards given by our division.
 This year we had a total of 24 nominated dissertations for these two awards.
 At least six reviewers reviewed each dissertation.
 Heizer Dissertation Award sponsored by the Heizer Corporation and Heizer family

 This award was established in 1976 by Ned Heizer, Jr. and is the oldest dissertation award within the Academy.
 It recognized research in the area of new enterprise development.

-Marius Tuft Mathisen (Norwegian University of Science and Technology) for his dissertation titled " Exploring Functional Homophily in New Venture Team Formation."NFIB Best Doctoral Dissertation sponsored by the National Federation of Independent Business Research Foundation
+Marius Tuft Mathisen (Norwegian University of Science and Technology) for his dissertation titled " The Growth of Research-Based Spin-offs: Unleashing the Value of Academic Entrepreneurship."NFIB Best Doctoral Dissertation sponsored by the National Federation of Independent Business Research Foundation

 This award is sponsored by the National Federation of Independent Business Foundation and recognizes research in the areas of entrepreneurship and independent business.